-While turf lawns will be more expensive than a naturally-grown seed lawn, the instant transformation can be worth every penny.
-For the impatient gardener, there’s no contest – it’s lawn over seed every time.
+While turf lawns tend to be more expensive than a naturally-grown seed lawn, the instant transformation can be worth every penny.
+For the impatient gardener, there's no contest - it's lawn over seed every time.

 Revamping your garden can be an exciting prospect, so let's not waste any time mucking around in the dirt!
 Grab a set of gardening gloves, dust off your finest fork and let's jump straight into the best time to lay turf.

 If you're looking to tune up your garden some fresh turf, knowing when to do it can be a hugely important factor.
 Laying too early or too late could be setting yourself up for an almighty fall and mistiming your lay-day could see your freshly-laid lawn go downhill fast.

 While the exact timing can vary from one expert to the next, the best time to lay turf is typically considered to be early to mid-autumn.
 The BBC says early; RHS says mid - we'll let you decide who's the authority on that one...